Information and Communication Technology

 Advantages

-1. Skilled Workforce: North Macedonia boasts a highly skilled and technically proficient workforce, particularly in the field of IT and software development.
-Many young professionals in the country are well-educated and fluent in English, making it easier for companies to operate in the global market.
+North Macedonia boasts a highly skilled and technically proficient workforce, particularly in IT and software development.
+Many young professionals are well-educated, fluent in English, and adaptable to global industry standards, making it easier for companies to operate in international markets.

-2. Competitive Labor Costs: The labor costs in North Macedonia are relatively low compared to Western European countries, which makes it an attractive destination for outsourcing activities.
-This cost-effectiveness allows companies to maintain high-quality services while reducing operational expenses.
+Labor costs in North Macedonia are significantly lower than in Western European countries, making it an attractive destination for outsourcing and nearshoring.
+This cost-effectiveness enables companies to maintain high-quality services while reducing operational expenses.

-3. Strong Telecommunications Infrastructure: North Macedonia has invested in developing a robust telecommunications infrastructure, including high-speed internet connectivity, which is vital for ICT companies to deliver their services effectively.
+North Macedonia has invested heavily in developing a robust telecommunications infrastructure, including high-speed internet connectivity.
+This is essential for ICT companies to operate efficiently and deliver services seamlessly on a global scale.

-4. Low Corporate Taxes: North Macedonia offers a favorable tax environment for businesses, with a relatively low corporate tax rate.
-This can lead to significant cost savings for ICT companies, encouraging investment and growth.
+North Macedonia offers a business-friendly tax regime, with a relatively low corporate tax rate.
+This creates significant cost savings for ICT companies, encouraging both foreign investment and sector growth.

-6. Export: A substantial portion of North Macedonia’s ICT companies is export-oriented.
-They often serve international clients, which not only brings revenue into the country but also facilitates technology transfer and global collaboration.
+A substantial portion of North Macedonia’s ICT companies are export-driven, serving international clients across Europe, North America, and beyond.
+This not only generates revenue but also fosters technology transfer and global collaboration.

-10. Business Friendly Environment: North Macedonia offers a relatively straightforward and business-friendly environment, with a streamlined registration process and regulatory framework, making it easier for companies to establish and operate their businesses.
+North Macedonia offers a streamlined and transparent business environment, featuring a simplified company registration process and an efficient regulatory framework, making it easier for businesses to establish and operate.

 MICROSOFT, CISCO, ORACLE, DELL, COMPAQ, HEWLETT, PACKARD, IBM, SUN, MICROSYSTEMS, APPLE, AND LOTUS are present in the country via branch offices, distributors, dealers, resellers, solution providers, and business partners.